Northern Woods and Water Route: Alberta

-The town of Athabasca, "Land of the Whispering Hills", on the Athabasca River has a population over 2,500 and marks the transition between the NWWR connector routes Highway 2 and Highway 55.
-Traffic volume around Athabasca ranges from 6,000 to 8,000 vpd according to AADT traffic counts at various areas.
-Lac La Biche is located south of Lac la Biche and Beaver Lake on the junction of Highway 36 and Highway 55, where traffic remains around 7,000 vpd.
-Sir Winston Churchill Provincial Park on Lac la Biche is to the north of the NWWR at this point.
-Rich Lake is in Lac La Biche County municipal district, and the traffic volume declines to around 800 vpd.
-La Corey, Beaver Crossing are along Highway 55, which is an asphalt highway and has yearly maintenance.

 Saskatchewan

-Saskatchewan (SK) has six travel corridors of which the Northern Woods and Water Route is the most northerly.
-The NWWR begins its journey in north western SK on SK Hwy 55, which crosses 670.9 km of northern Saskatchewan.
-Pierceland, a small hamlet of the Beaver River No. 622 rural municipality (RM), is at the junction of SK Hwy 55, SK Hwy 950 north and SK Hwy 21 south where traffic volume is around 1,000 vpd.
-The unincorporated area of Peerless, is at the junction of SK Hwy 55 and SK Hwy 26 which bears a traffic volume between 600 and 700 vpd.
+Saskatchewan (SK) has six travel corridors of which the Northern Woods and Water Route is the most northernly.
+The NWWR begins its journey in north western SK on Highway 55, which crosses 670.9 km of northern Saskatchewan.
+Pierceland, a small hamlet of the Beaver River No. 622 rural municipality (RM), is at the junction of Highway 55, Highway 950 north and Highway 21 south where traffic volume is around 1,000 vpd.
+The unincorporated area of Peerless, is at the junction of Highway 55 and Highway 26 which bears a traffic volume between 600 and 700 vpd.